 Secret government union collective bargaining is the law in eleven states, including Alaska, Connecticut, Illinois, Iowa, Kentucky, Maine, Nevada, New Hampshire, New Jersey, New Mexico, and Wisconsin.
-By statute, these states expressly require secrecy in collective bargaining.
+In Arizona, at least eight major cities keep collective bargaining with government unions in the dark.
+The secrecy imposed by towns like Avondale, Chandler and Maricopa even expressly prohibits any city employee from sharing records of negotiations with the news media and their own city council members.

-Similarly, in Arizona, at least eight major cities keep collective bargaining with government unions in the dark.
-The secrecy imposed by towns like Avondale, Chandler and Maricopa even expressly prohibit anyone from sharing records of negotiations with elected officials and the news media.
-Elected officials and the public simply cannot meaningfully check and balance collective bargaining negotiations when they do not oversee them and the law keeps them and the news media blind, deaf and dumb during the process.
-When total secrecy in negotiations is combined with laws forcing Arizona cities to engage in collective bargaining—euphemistically called “meet and confer” ordinances—government unions are free to deploy maximum leverage in negotiations while hiding from any meaningful oversight.
+Why does this matter?
+First, elected officials and the public cannot meaningfully check and balance collective bargaining negotiations when the law keeps them blind, deaf and dumb during the process.
+Second, when secrecy in negotiations is combined with laws forcing Arizona cities to engage in collective bargaining—called “meet and confer” in Arizona—unions can exert tremendous political pressure on government officials; and both unions and government officials are able to hide from any meaningful oversight.

 Bureau of Labor Statistics: Employer Costs for Employee Compensation